koalahamlet/cupboardTestApp/README.md

     public void onCreate(SQLiteDatabase db) {
         // this will ensure that all tables are created cupboard().withDatabase(db).createTables();
-        // add indexes and other database tweaks if you want
+        // add indexes and other database tweaks in this method if you want

     }